Stanton, St John's Church

 There is no parking area.
 The best way we found (by complete accident) is to pull into a layby on the Barningham Road, just off the A143.
 From there a footpath leads through woods and emerges in the overgrown graveyard.

-Highlights include the 14th century tower, made of flint with limestone quoins for the doors and windows.
+Highlights include the 14th-century tower, made of flint with limestone quoins for the doors and windows.
 The parapet is a lovely example of East Anglian flushwork, built with stone, brick, and flint.
-On the north side of the roofless nave ae two 14th century window openings.
+On the north side of the roofless nave are two 14th-century window openings.

 The porch is 15th century, made with a chequerboard pattern of knapped flint.
 The large east window is 14th century.
-The chancel has a crowstepped gable dating to 1616.
-Crowstepped gables were common on 17th century houses but are not common on churches.
+The chancel has a crow-stepped gable dating to 1616.
+Crowstepped gables were common in 17th-century houses but are not common in churches.

-St John's is a very atmospheric church, and creats quite a contrast with the 'active' church of All Saints in the village itself.
+St John's is a very atmospheric church and creates quite a contrast with the 'active' church of All Saints in the village itself.